KasperskyLab/Kaspresso/docs/Wiki2/Page_object_in_Kaspresso.md

 <br>In KScreen's inheritors we should initialize the `layoutId` (layout file of a screen) and `viewClass`(screen activity class name) fields.
 But this is optional.
 These fields will help in cases of code refactoring not to forget about the associated tests screens
 <br>In UiScreen's inheritors we must initialize `packageName` field (the full name of the application's package).
 ## Benefits of the page object for refactoring
-<br>Page object pattern allows you to exclude the description of the screen in a separate file.
-When you have some changes in the UX of the application you can only change the code in the screen file without the need for a lot of refactoring of the tests.
+<br>Page object pattern allows you to exclude the description of the screen in a separate file and to reuse Screens and views in different tests.
+When you have some changes in the UI of the application you can only change the code in the Screen file without the need for a lot of refactoring of the tests.
-## Benefits of the Page Object for Teamwork
+## Benefits of the Page Object for a work in a team
 <br>In some teams autotests are written only by developers, in others by QA engineers.
-When a developer needs to write autotests for an application he wrote himself everything is clear for him.
-But in some cases autotests are written by someone else who does not know details of the code (source code is available, but is bad understandable).
+In some cases autotests are written by someone who does not know details of the code (source code is available, but is bad understandable).
 In this case developers can write Screens for additional autotests.
 Having Screens helps another person to write tests using Kotlin DSL.